 The Forsyth County Governor’s Volunteer Service Awards are sponsored locally by HandsOn NWNC, United Way of Forsyth County, Salem College, and the Winston-Salem Journal on behalf of the NC Commission on Volunteerism and Community Service and the Office of Governor.

-For questions regarding the Governor’s Volunteer Service Awards, the online system, or if you represent an organization that is interested in being a table sponsor for this event, contact Brittney Albert.
+For questions regarding the Governor’s Volunteer Service Awards, the online system, or if you represent an organization that is interested in being a table sponsor for this event, contact the Community Engagement Coordinator.